CoFly-Project/Weed-Detection/README.md

 * In order to tackle the imbalance issue among the dataset classes, *focal loss* was employed
 * *Data augmentation techniques* were utilized to enhance the generalization ability of the model.
 In specific, every input image of the training set was horizontally/vertical flipped and randomly resized in a scale between 0.5 to 1.5 times of the initial size with a chance of 50%

-In Table 1, we present the results of the detector per split and in Figure 1 an overview of the Weeds-Detection module.
+In Table 1, we present the results of the detector per split and

 <div align="center">